Fongshan railway station

-Fongshan (Note: The Title Fongshan is installed on templates of the rail station sign now according to the Google Street View, the Pinyin version Fengshan is on the TRA English website.) station (鳳山車站 (Fòngshān Chejhàn)), is a railway station on the Taiwan Railways Administration Pingtung line located in Fongshan District, Kaohsiung City, Taiwan.
+Fongshan (Note: The Title Fongshan is installed on templates of the rail station sign now according to the Google Street View, the Pinyin version Fengshan is on the TRA English website.) station (鳳山車站 (Fòngshān Chejhàn)), is a railway station on Taiwan Railway Pingtung line located in Fongshan District, Kaohsiung City, Taiwan.

 The station is located about 700 meters, or 2300 feet northeast of the Kaohsiung MRT Fongshan Station.